 At Abrahamson & Uiterwyk, we won’t put up with any nonsense from the opposing party.
 Once you retain us, we are committed to reaching a quick and generous settlement for you through aggressive and ethical representation.
 We are not afraid to “slug it out” in court, however, if that is what the other side insists on.

-Some of Our Practice Areas
+A Closer Look at Some of Our Practice Areas

 Car Accidents: Car accidents kill about 3,000 Floridians every year – that’s equivalent to a 9/11 every year on Florida roads.
 Meanwhile, about 160,000 are injured.
 It is safe to say that most of these accidents were the fault of one or another driver, meaning that many thousands of people are entitled to compensation under Florida personal injury law.
-Our injury lawyers here to make sure you obtain the compensation that you deserve.
+Our Bartow injury lawyers are here to make sure you obtain the compensation that you deserve.

 Truck Accidents: Truck accidents are a unique sort of vehicle accident because: (i) they tend to be more serious than other road accidents, and (ii) they often involve commercial drivers.
 Victims of truck accidents often suffer long-term disability, and wrongful death claims are common.
 Fortunately, the violation of trucking regulations is often a useful means of proving negligence.